Devadasi: Contemporary statistical data

 Indian National Commission for Women, which is mandated to protect and promote the welfare of women, collected information on the prevalence of Devadasi culture in various states.
 The government of Odisha stated that the Devadasi system is not prevalent in the state.
 In March 2015, Sasimani Debi, the last devadasi attached to Jagannath temple, died thus bringing the curtain down on the institution.

 Similarly, the government of Tamil Nadu wrote that this system has been eradicated and there are now no Devadasis in the state.
 Andhra Pradesh has identified 16,624 Devadasis within its state.
 The Karnataka State Women's University found more than 80,000 Devadasis in Karnataka in 2018; while a government study found 40,600 in 2008.
 The government of Maharashtra did not provide the information as sought by the commission.
 However, the state government provided statistical data regarding the survey conducted by them to sanction a "Devadasi Maintenance Allowance".
 A total of 8,793 applications were received and after conducting a survey 6,314 were rejected and 2,479 Devadasis were declared eligible for the allowance.
 At the time of sending the information, 1,432 Devadasis were receiving this allowance.

 According to a study by the Joint Women's Programme of Bangalore for National Commission for Women, girls who have to accept becoming a Devadasi, few reasons were provided, which included dumbness, deafness, poverty, and others.
-The life expectancy of Devadasi girls is low compared to the average of the country, it is rare to find Devadasis older than fifty.
+The life expectancy of Devadasi girls is low compared to the average of the country, with few being over fifty.